python-constraint/python-constraint/README.rst

 API documentation
 -----------------
-Documentation for the module is available at: http://labix.org/doc/constraint/
+Documentation for the module is available at: http://labix.org/doc/constraint/.
+It can be built locally by running `make clean html` from the `documentation` folder.

 Download and install
 --------------------